Rahmerh/dotfiles/README.md

 git clone https://github.com/Rahmerh/dotfiles.git && cd ./dotfiles/ && ./install
 ```

+The install script is designed to be re-run multiple times, so in case you want to make your changes just run `./install` again.

 Be warned, these dotfiles have only been tested on MacOS at the time of writing.
 I am planning to include a linux install script as well.

+### ⚠️ Warning in advance

+I am constantly pushing to this repository, so **no** guarantees any stability!

 ## 📝 Used tools